 The European Investment Bank (EIB) has historically offered a rich source of finance for energy infrastructure projects, with almost €30bn provided to UK energy projects since 1973.
 Under the TCA UK projects are no longer eligible to use the facility.
-Although access to the EIB is on hold for the foreseeable future, a new UK Infrastructure Bank is set to be launched in Spring as part of new National Infrastructure Strategy plans, with details to be provided in the chancellor’s upcoming Budget on 3 March.
+Although access to the EIB is on hold for the foreseeable future, a new UK Infrastructure Bank is set to be launched in Spring as part of new National Infrastructure Strategy plans, which were outlined in the Chancellor’s budget announcement on 3 March.

 The UK has also previously made use of the Projects of Common Interest (PCIs) scheme, which offers a range of benefits to interconnector projects including access to Connecting Europe Facility funding and an expedited planning process.
 The TCA allows for a future relationship to be agreed on access to EU funding, this is yet to materialise.
 However, there are UK projects included in the latest PCI candidate list, issued for consultation in January.

 The TCA commits the UK and the EU to develop and implement new, efficient interconnector trading arrangements by April 2022.
 It sets out a framework and a number of principles for interconnector trading, which largely focused on electricity.
 Gas trading is less likely to be impacted as it is intended that the existing PRISMA platform will continue to be used.

 In the meantime, there are alternative trading arrangements in place for interconnectors.
 This includes work with stakeholders to implement updated rules and engaging with EU regulators to understand their processes for the potential reassessment of their Transmission System Operator certifications.